jdluxun1/jdluxun1.github.io/content/courses/time-series-UG/index.md

 ## Introduction

-This course covers topics related to profanity in Early Irish.
-It relates such profanity to profanity in modern English:
+This course covers topics related to time series and panel data models.
+Topics include:

-+ Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-+ Sed fermentum turpis nec dolor dapibus, ac commodo enim consequat.
-+ Suspendisse potenti.
-Integer ac mauris nec ligula finibus ullamcorper.
-+ Phasellus rutrum enim in nunc aliquam mollis.
-+ Vivamus auctor nunc ac augue dapibus, in fermentum enim hendrerit.
-Duis et ultrices sem, eget efficitur lacus.
++ estimation inference, and forecasting with linear time-series models;
++ nonstationary time-series models: unit root and cointegration;
++ pooled and fixed-effects panel data models;
++ instrumental variable regression (*if there is enough time*).

 ##### Introductory video